cybertron/mdns-ci/README.md

 in the target cloud called "jenkins".
 The private key file should be named `id_rsa.jenkins`.
 This key will be used to SSH into the nodes created by OVB.

-There are OVB configurations in coredns-mdns-integration that may need to be updated to match the target cloud (images, flavors, etc.).
+The Jenkins GitHub plugin must be properly configured for Jenkins to vote on PRs or branches.
+This can be found in `Manage Jenkins->Configure System->GitHub`.
+On that same configuration page, under `Lockable Resources Manager`, create a resource named `mdns`, which will be used to prevent multiple jobs from running at once.
+The id of the OVB environment is currently hard-coded, so only one job can run at once.

-Also, be aware that the id of the OVB environment is currently hard-coded, so it is only possible to run one job at a time in a single tenant.
-This could be fixed, but for the moment there isn't enough activity on these repos to require parallel jobs.
+There are OVB configurations in `coredns-mdns-integration` that may need to be updated to match the target cloud (images, flavors, etc.).